The pros and cons of whether I should use a dummy!

 Should I use a dummy – CONS

-- Can negatively impact breastfeeding, due to nipple confusion or as a result of the baby being given a dummy to suck instead of a breast feed.
+- Can negatively impact breastfeeding, due to nipple confusion or as a result of the baby being given the dummy to suck instead of a breastfeed.

 - Can cause disturbed sleep for baby and parents.
 Babies often fall asleep quickly but then experience frequent night wakings, needing the dummy put back in.

 - Can be upsetting for a child (and the parent) to get rid of.